Two more die in Synergene fire accident

 Their bodies were shifted to King George Hospital mortuary for postmortem.

-Of the four victims, three died, while one victim, Oyabon Korah, is undergoing treatment.
+Of the four victims, three died, while one victim, Oyabun Korah, is undergoing treatment.

 With this, the death toll in the fire accident that took place soon at Synergene Active Ingredients Private Ltd at Jawaharlal Nehru Pharma City in Parawada reached three.